nextflow-io/nextflow/docs/executor/lsf.rst

 * :ref:`process-time`

 .. note::

-    LSF supports both *per-core* and *per-job* memory limit.
-Nextflow assumes that LSF works in the *per-core* memory limits mode, thus it divides the requested :ref:`process-memory` by the number of requested :ref:`process-cpus`.
+    LSF supports both *per-core* and *per-job* memory limits.
+Nextflow assumes that LSF works in the *per-core* memory limit mode, thus it divides the requested :ref:`process-memory` by the number of requested :ref:`process-cpus`.

     This is not required when LSF is configured to work in *per-job* memory limit mode.
-You will need to specified that adding the option ``perJobMemLimit`` in :ref:`config-executor` in the Nextflow configuration file.
+You will need to specify it by adding the option ``perJobMemLimit`` in :ref:`config-executor` in the Nextflow configuration file.

     See also the `Platform LSF documentation <https://www.ibm.com/support/knowledgecenter/SSETD4_9.1.3/lsf_config_ref/lsf.conf.lsb_job_memlimit.5.dita>`_.